 For creating channels, you can use the dashboard or integrate it with your server.
-For more details on how to integrate Pusher with your server, you can read (Server API). you need to create an app on your Pusher dashboard.
-You can use it to further trigger events to your app.
+For more details on how to integrate Pusher with your server, you can read (Server API).
+You need to create an app on your Pusher dashboard and can use it to further trigger events to your app.

 Step 4: Adding Security

-For details on how to create an auth endpoint for your server, read this.
-Here is a snippet from Node.JS app
+For more details on how to create an auth endpoint for your server, read this.
+Here is a snippet from Node.js app